gnosis/pm-js/docs/source/installation.md

 This will import the transpiled library through the `dist/index` entry point, which exports the [Gnosis](api-reference.html#Gnosis) class.

-If you are playing around with gnosis.js directly in the project folder, you can import it from dist
+If you are playing around with gnosis.js directly in its project folder, you can import it from dist

 ```js
 const Gnosis = require('.')
 ```